ibm-cloud-docs/databases-for-etcd/getting-started.md

 - And a {{site.data.keyword.databases-for-etcd}} deployment.
 You can provision one from the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/databases-for-etcd).
 Give your deployment a memorable name that appears in your account's Resource List.

 - [Set the Root Password](/docs/databases-for-etcd?topic=databases-for-etcd-root-password) for your deployment.

+Review the [`Getting to production`](/docs/cloud-databases?topic=cloud-databases-best-practices) documentation for general guidance on setting up a basic {{site.data.keyword.databases-for-etcd_full}} deployment.

 ## Connecting with `etcdctl`